UNiXMIT/UNiXSF/README.md

 - The Auto Refresh time can be configured (in seconds). _Default 60 seconds.
 Minimum is 30.
 Disabled < 30_

 - The name of the case queue to monitor and URL for the webhook notifications.
-   Windows and Web notifications can be enabled/disabled.
+   Desktop and Web notifications can be enabled/disabled.
    For the case queue name, either enter the name of the case queue that you want to monitor or append the name of the case queue you want to monitor with 'NOTIFY':
    ![9](images/CaseQueueName.png)